Why Buy From John Elway Chevrolet - 7 Promises

 2. NON-COMMISSIONED SALESPEOPLE:

-Our salespeople don't make more if you spend more, they are here to help you find what you want in a pressure free environment.
+Our salespeople don't make more if you spend more—they're here to help you find what you want in a pressure-free environment.

 3. BUY WITH CONFIDENCE: